 There is evidence that green tea has benefits for the heart.
 In a study of 40,000 Japanese participants, those who drank 5 or more cups of green tea a day were significantly less likely to die, especially from heart disease, than those who drank less than 1 cup of tea a day.

-The catechins it contains are thought to have many protective benefits, especially on the cardiovascular system.
-Green tea drunk as a beverage or taken in capsule form has also been linked to modest reductions in ‘bad’ LDL cholesterol.
-And drinking green tea regularly has been associated with a reduced risk of stroke.
+Catechins in green tea are thought to have many protective cardiovascular system benefits.
+Green tea is linked to modest reductions in ‘bad’ LDL cholesterol.
+Drinking green tea regularly has been associated with a reduced risk of stroke.

 Various other studies have shown that green tea might help to prevent stress, chronic fatigue, and dental cavities.
 It might also be effective in reducing inflammation in people with arthritis, and in treating skin conditions.
-Further research is required to confirm these results.
+These results will require further research.

 A nutritional breakdown

 If you drink unsweetened green tea, you are drinking a beverage with zero calories.
-Because it contains so many antioxidants, green tea is considered to be one of the best choices you can make for your health.
+Green tea is a healthy choice thanks to a large number of antioxidants it contains.

 Naturally-occurring chemicals called polyphenols are present in tea.
 In fact, green tea is around 20 to 45 percent polyphenols by weight.
 60 to 80 percent of these polyphenols are highly-beneficial catechins.
 These catechins are antioxidants that are thought to prevent cell damage.
 Antioxidants are thought to have anti-carcinogenic and anti-inflammatory effects.